RitikaPandey77/Clicker/README.md

 # Clicker
 A cool Clicking game using python

 I bought my first laptop last month.
-It was really difficult to set my hands on the touchpad as wellas keyboard.
+It was really difficult to set my hands on the touchpad as well as keyboard.
 In order to solve this problem I came up with a creative solution.

 ## Presenting clicker.....

-A cool clicking game that checks you control over your touchpad.
+A cool clicking game that checks your control over your touchpad.
 Click the correct block to get the points. each wrong click will result in points deduction.

 Again I thank the vast library support of python that enabled me to complete this project.
-Please make sure you have these libraries installed in you device before running the code.
+Please make sure you have these libraries installed in your device before running the code.

 1. Functools:- Documentation:- https://docs.python.org/3/library/functools.html
 2. Random:- Documentation:- https://docs.python.org/3/library/random.html